Borgward IV: Variants

 The final Borgward IV to see production, the Ausf.
 C, saw greater changes.
 The chassis was lengthened to 4.1 m and the weight further increased.
-The armor on the Ausf.
-C was thicker than the previous variants, new tracks were used, the driver's seat was moved to the left of the vehicle and a new 78 horsepower six-cylinder engine was used.
-The Ausf.
+This last variant received thicker armor, new tracks and a new 78 horsepower six-cylinder engine while the driver's seat was moved to the left.
+Ausf.
 C was produced from December 1943 to September 1944 when production ended, with 305 examples built.

 Near the end of World War II, approximately 56 Ausf.
 Bs and Cs were converted to the Panzerjäger Wanze, armed with six RPzB 54/1 anti-tank rockets.
 In the last days of the war, these vehicles fought some minor skirmishes against Soviet armor and saw some action at the Battle of Berlin.

 At least one Ausf.
-B was rebuilt as an amphibious vehicle, and in 1943 one Borgward IV was equipped with a television camera for observation.
+B was rebuilt as an amphibious vehicle, and in 1943, one Borgward IV was equipped with a television camera for observation.

-Borgward IV production was relatively small: only 1,181 were produced, as compared to the 7,564 of the much smaller Goliath.
-Like Germany's other remote-controlled demolition vehicles, the Borgward IV was not considered a success; it was unreliable and expensive, although unlike the Goliath and Springer it could be used multiple times.
+Borgward IV production was relatively small: only 1,181 were made in total, as compared to 7,564 of the much smaller Goliath.
+Like Germany's other remote-controlled demolition vehicles, the Borgward IV was not considered a success; it was unreliable and expensive, although unlike the Goliath and Springer, it could be re-used multiple times if all went to plan.

 Survivors

 Surviving examples of the Borgward IV are displayed in the Heeresgeschichtliches Museum in Vienna, the Kubinka Tank Museum, the American Heritage Museum in Greater Boston, USA, and the German Tank Museum in Munster.
-A fourth one in working condition is displayed in the Overlord Museum in Colleville-sur-Mer (Normandy-France).
+A fifth one in working condition is displayed in the Overlord Museum in Colleville-sur-Mer (Normandy-France).

 On 31 March 2010, demolition work and excavation at Wien Südbahnhof uncovered a relatively well-preserved Borgward IV along with other relics from the Vienna Offensive.
 The Heeresgeschichtliches Museum salvaged and restored it for display there.

 A full-scale, driveable replica was built in Poland for the shooting of Warsaw 44.